Completing the Square

 - Separate the equation out into (x2 + bx) and everything else.

-- Isolate your squared term and take the square root.
+- Isolate your squared term and take the square root of both sides.

 - Simplify the expression.